 - 2.1.
-The District will model fiscal responsibility, social equity and governmental transparency - 2.2 The District will right size its building space and infrastructure. - 2.3 The District will make data driven decisions. - 2.4 The District will reduce its kilowatt hours purchased to model sustainability through conservation, green practices, right sizing and energy efficiency initiatives. - 2.2 The District will continue analyzing and prioritizing rehabilitation and redevelopment opportunities of preserves in which infrastructure is nearing the end of useful life and use patterns have changed over time, with the intent to reduce impervious surface, eliminate adverse impacts to natural resources, reduce long term operational expenses and provide recreational experiences. - 2.35 The District will continue to improve on its safety culture, including the Core Six practice. - 2.46 The District will maintain professional training and required certification of staff with a focus on leadership, skill development, retention and succession planning. - 2.5 The District will empower and develop board members and staff to become leading experts in their fields by investing in educational training and professional development opportunities.
+The District will model fiscal responsibility, social equity and governmental transparency - 2.2 The District will continue analyzing and prioritizing rehabilitation and redevelopment opportunities of preserves in which infrastructure is nearing the end of useful life and where use patterns have changed over time, with the intent to reduce underutilized impervious surfaces, eliminate adverse impacts to natural resources, reduce long term operational expenses and provide improved recreational experiences. - 2.3 The District will continue to improve on emphasize its safety culture, , including the Core Six practice. - 2.4 The District will maintain professional training and required certification of staff with a focus on leadership, skill development, retention and succession planning. - 2.5 The District will empower and develop board members and staff to become leading experts in their fields by investing in educational training and professional development opportunities.